focus-editor/focus/LOG.md

     + Make $ a separate token
     + Backtick as a separate token
     + Parse @notes
+    - ^
     - Allow \ in identifiers
+    - Report any invalid tokens and fix them
     - Browse everything in the modules folder and try to find anything that sticks out

 - Search: